Running a self-hosted GitHub Actions runner on Proxmox LXC

 Creating the runner

-On the next screen, choose your operating system and follow the step-by-step instructions provided to download and configure the runner.
+Choose the operating system and follow GitHub’s commands to download and configure the runner.

 When setting up the runner, GitHub will prompt you for the following: